geometric-intelligence/TopoBenchmark/README.md

 </p>

-## Topological Deep Learning
+## Overview

-`TopoBenchmarkX` is a Python library developed to train and compare models using different topological structures.
+`TopoBenchmarkX` is a Python library developed to train and compare neural networks models using different topological structures.

 It offers ready-to-use training pipelines to train and test a model and immediately compare its results with a wide range of models.
 It also supports numerous and varied datasets, and the ability to transform each dataset from one domain to another.